Why online privacy matters, now more than ever. The strong case for encryption.

 Tell them your concerns about your online privacy and start a public discourse about privacy and its importance.

 Thanks for reading this.
 If you liked this, share the message to as many other people as possible.
-Online privacy is worth fighting for.
+Online privacy matters and is worth fighting for.

 Some sources on online privacy and how to regain it: